How to Optimize Your Text Messages

 Successful texting practices begin with efficient product enhancements, such as removing character limits and requirements.
 By adjusting our texting environments and procedures, text messages can be optimized for enhanced communication with students.

 How you can optimize your text messages

-Before you start your next message we’d like to offer a quick three-point plan to guide you.
+Before you start your next message here is a quick four-point plan to optimize each text you send.

 Connect with your students, prospects, and alumni at each stage of their educational journey.

 Explore the leading texting platform for higher education.